 Skip to content

-For Databricks all-purpose compute clusters with Object-Level Access Control (OLAC), Privacera provides seamless integration to enforce data access policies, monitor data usage, and ensure compliance with regulatory requirements.
-This document provides an overview of the key features, benefits, and configuration steps for integrating Databricks all-purpose compute clusters with Privacera.
+Privacera seamlessly integrates with Databricks all-purpose compute clusters that support Object-Level Access Control (OLAC), enabling the enforcement of data access policies, monitoring of data usage, and ensuring regulatory compliance.
+This document outlines the key features, benefits, and configuration steps for integrating Databricks all-purpose compute clusters with Privacera.

 Topics Details